skip to main content

 • Women who have not had chest radiation therapy before the age of 30.

-Women at high-risk should get breast-cancer screenings earlier and more often, in addition to MRI tests in some cases.
-Your doctor can tell you what category you fall into and what set of guidelines you should follow.
+Women at high risk should get breast cancer screenings earlier and more often, in addition to MRI tests in some cases.
+Your doctor can tell you what category you fall into and what guidelines you should follow, and determine whether or not you would be a candidate for genetic testing to better inform your personal breast cancer risk.

 When to Talk to a Doctor